 This is another great red flag that you're telling how something is done rather than showing the outward signs of it.
-"In (noun)" is another type of explanation.
-How can you tell?
-Because you're using a noun to show action, not a verb.
+"In (emotion)" is another type of explanation.

 One of the easiest told clean ups are sentences where your narrator "could see something," and then goes on to tell us what he saw.
 "Noticed" can also trip you up this way, so be sure than when using noticed, it's for something that is eye catching.
 It's not a synonym for saw.